beaconsproject/disturbance_explorer/docs/datasets.md

   Or as shapefile:

-  - **Other disturbances** (linear and areal): Only an overall buffer size can be applied to those disturbances.
+  - **Other disturbances** (linear and areal): Only an overall buffer size can be applied to these disturbances.
 There are no requirements for the shapefile name.

 📌 **Other disturbances** layers do not need to use the same coordinate system as the study area.
 The app will automatically reproject these layers to match the study area’s coordinate system during processing, ensuring consistent alignment on the map.